irata-gmbh/vscode-time-tracking/INTERNAL_ARCHITECTURE.md

 The `TimeTrackerModel` is the central data model handling all time tracking logic:

 - **Session Management**: Maintains a list of completed sessions and the current active session
+- **Workspace-Level Tracking**: Can track time at the workspace level even when no file is open
+- **Project Detection**: Uses `ProjectUtils` to intelligently determine project names
 - **Data Structure**: Each session contains:
   ```typescript
   interface TimeSession {